FlowLPS: Langevin-Proximal Sampling for Flow-based Inverse Problem Solvers: Implementation Details

-\textbf{DAPS~\citep{zhang2024improving}.} We configured the method with 5 ODE steps and 50 annealing scheduler steps, resulting in a total of 250 Number of Function Evaluations (NFEs).
-Optimal settings were determined via grid search on a validation set of 200 images.
-For instance, in the Gaussian deblurring task, we found the optimal setting to be 50 MCMC steps with a learning rate of $10^{-6}$ and a CFG scale of 6.0.
-For super-resolution, we used 50 MCMC steps with a learning rate of $10^{-5}$ with a CFG scale of 5.0.
+\textbf{DAPS~\citep{zhang2024improving}.} We adapt DAPS to the SD3 backbone and use 20 annealing steps with 2 inner denoised-prediction ODE evaluations, resulting in 40 NFEs in total.
+We use a CFG scale of 2.0 for all tasks.
+For most tasks, we use 15 MCMC updates per annealing step with a learning rate of $10^{-4}$.
+For super-resolution, we found that 15 MCMC updates produced degenerate reconstructions under the SD3 adaptation; therefore, we use 60 MCMC updates with a learning rate of $10^{-3}$ and decay the learning rate by a factor of 0.7 every 5 MCMC iterations.
+All hyperparameters were selected by grid search on a validation set of 200 images.

-\textbf{RLSD~\citep{zilberstein2024repulsive}.} Using 250 NFEs, we adopted the non-repulsive setting.
-Consistent with the original paper, we observed that the repulsive term reduced fidelity in our test cases.
-We set the CFG scale to 6.0 for all tasks.
+\textbf{RLSD~\citep{zilberstein2024repulsive}.} We adapt RLSD to the SD3 backbone and use 40 NFEs.
+We do not use pixel-space augmentation, as we found that it degraded performance, consistent with observations in prior latent-space inverse solvers~\citep{erbach2025flair}.
+We also disable the repulsive term, since it reduced reconstruction fidelity in our experiments, consistent with the original findings.
+We set $(lr_z,w_t)=(0.1,1.5)$ for deblurring tasks, $(0.15,1.5)$ for super-resolution, and $(0.2,1.2t)$ for inpainting tasks.

-\textbf{FlowDPS~\citep{kim2025flowdps}.} We utilized 40 NFEs with 15 optimization steps per iteration and a CFG scale of 2.0.
-The step size was set to 8.0 for super-resolution, Gaussian deblurring, and motion deblurring, and 12.0 for inpainting tasks.
+\textbf{FlowDPS~\citep{kim2025flowdps}.} We use 40 NFEs with 15 optimization steps per iteration and a CFG scale of 2.0.
+The step size is set to 8.0 for super-resolution, Gaussian deblurring, and motion deblurring, and 12.0 for inpainting tasks.

-\textbf{FlowChef~\citep{patel2024steering}.} We used 40 NFEs with a single optimization step per iteration.
-Although we attempted to increase optimization steps to 15 for fairness, this did not yield performance gains.
-A step size of 1.5 was used across all tasks.
+\textbf{FlowChef~\citep{patel2024steering}.} We use 40 NFEs with a single optimization step per iteration.
+Although we attempted to increase the number of optimization steps to 15 for a matched inner-update budget, this did not improve performance.
+We therefore use the original single-step update with a step size of 1.5 across all tasks.

-\textbf{FLAIR~\citep{erbach2025flair}.} Configured with 40 NFEs and 15 optimization steps per iteration.
-We used a CFG scale of 2.0 and followed default settings, except for super-resolution where the data term optimizer learning rate was set to 1.0.
+\textbf{FLAIR~\citep{erbach2025flair}.} We configure FLAIR with 40 NFEs and 15 optimization steps per iteration.
+We use a CFG scale of 2.0 and follow the default settings, except for super-resolution where the data-term optimizer learning rate is set to 1.0.

-\textbf{Flower~\citep{pourya2025flower}.} We used 40 NFEs, 15 optimization steps, and a CFG scale of 2.0.
-Consistent with the original author's findings, the optional uncertainty term was found to destabilize restoration.
-Thus, we set $\gamma=0$.
+\textbf{Flower~\citep{pourya2025flower}.} We use 40 NFEs, 15 optimization steps per iteration, and a CFG scale of 2.0.
+Consistent with the authors' observations, we found that the optional uncertainty term destabilized restoration; thus, we set $\gamma=0$.